oschrenk/notes/scala.md

 ### Unable to find a scala library.
 Please add the scala container or a scala library jar to the build path. ###

-After creating a new Scala project using the Scala IDE. the project complains
+After creating a new Scala project using the Scala IDE the project complains

 	Unable to find a scala library.
 Please add the scala container or a scala library jar to the build path.